Improved energy barrier in higher-dimensional hypergraph product codes: Confinement and energy barrier

-Quintavalle et al. proved that all 3D hypergraph product codes exhibit $(t, f)$ X-confinement (according to their convention) where $t$ equals the minimum distance of classical codes and $f(x)= x^3/4$ (see Lemma 10 of Ref~\cite{Quintavalle2021single}).
-When the 3D hypergraph product code is constructed using three identical classical codes defined by the same parity check matrix $\delta$ with distance $d$, their result implies a lower bound for the energy barrier of Z-type logical operators as $O\left(d^{\frac{1}{3}}\right)$.
-In section~\ref{sec:energy_barrier_of_3d_hgp}, we will demonstrate that the optimal lower bound for this energy barrier actually scales as $O(d)$ in this scenario.

 The converse statement of Lemma~\ref{lemma:confinement_energybarrier}—that any quantum code with a macroscopic energy barrier necessarily exhibits confinement—does not generally hold.
 This can be demonstrated with a straightforward counterexample.
 Consider a quantum LDPC code $\mathcal{C}$ constructed as a composite system comprising two regions: Region A, based on a 2D quantum repetition code $[[n,1,n]]$ with energy barrier $O(\sqrt{n})$, and Region B, based on a 1D quantum repetition code $[[n,1,n]]$ with constant energy barrier $O(1)$, see Fig.~\ref{fig:double_ising_model}.
-The overall code is a $[[2n,1,2n]]$ quantum repetition code with energy barrier $O(\sqrt{n})$ determined by Region A. However, for an error $e$ contained entirely within Region B, we have $|e|^{\mathrm{red}} = t$ that grows up to $(d-1)/2$ while maintaining $|\sigma(e)| \leq c$, where $c$ is constant.
+The overall code is a $[[2n,1,2n]]$ quantum repetition code with energy barrier $O(\sqrt{n})$ determined by Region A. However, for an error $e$ contained entirely within Region B, we can have $\wt_{\mathrm{red}}(e) = |e|$ that grows up to $(d-1)/2$ with $|\sigma(e)| \leq c$, where $c$ is constant.
 Consequently, the overall code fails to satisfy the confinement criterion.

+Quintavalle et al. proved that all 3D hypergraph product codes exhibit $(t, f)$ X-confinement (according to their convention) where $t$ equals the minimum distance of classical codes and $f(x)= x^3/4$ (see Lemma 10 of Ref~\cite{Quintavalle2021single}).
+For a 3D hypergraph product code constructed with three identical classical codes defined by the same parity check matrix $\delta$ with distance $d$, the result in Ref~\cite{Quintavalle2021single} implies a lower bound for the energy barrier of Z-type logical operators as $\Omega\left(d^{\frac{1}{3}}\right)$.
+In section~\ref{sec:energy_barrier_of_3d_hgp}, we will demonstrate that the optimal lower bound for this energy barrier actually scales as $\Omega(d)$ in this scenario.